 I’m a librarian, former esthetician, recent PhD grad, animal lover, yogi, and mountain dweller turned farm girl.
 I’ve dabbled in a few professions as you can see, but the one constant has always been my artwork.

 My current work is acrylic mixed media assemblage, paintings, and jewelry.

 I recently completed my doctorate in research and statistics with a focus in qualitative arts based research.
 I’ve worked with data for several years, but my dissertation took me toward self-inquiry, art to express experience, and alternative representations of research findings.

 The research for my dissertation was about my experience as a doctoral student and issues around persistence while navigating many roles as a woman.
 I developed a process that uses tools for self-inquiry, primarily journaling and painting.

 I’ve always found peace and inspiration on dusty dirt roads.
-We moved around quite a bit when I was a kid, but ultimately spent majority of my younger years in the Kansas City area.
+We moved around quite a bit when I was a kid, but ultimately spent majority of my youth in the Kansas City area.
 I grew up loving on horses and spending most of my spare moments after school in the country at a horse barn.
 At the time, I was anxious to get out and explore new places.
 I wanted to be a part of an art community where I felt art really lived-in a big city.
 It turns out art is where you are.
 It is everywhere.
-Life took me to a big city, a mountain town for several years, and now I’ve returned to the Midwest with my little family where we are surrounded by farmland.
+Life took me to a big city, a small mountain town, and now I’ve returned to the Midwest with my little family where we are surrounded by farmland.
 I draw on many interests for inspiration in both my work and my daily living.
 Here is where I share that.